Why choose Bowen?

 Research into how exactly the Bowen Technique works is still continuing but in the meantime, the essence of the technique Tom Bowen developed continues to be taught and practiced world-wide.

-How does Bowen therapy work?
+How does Bowen Therapy work?

+As previously mentioned, research into how Bowen actually works is ongoing.
+One idea is that it is connected to the tension held in the body.
 ‘Tensegrity’ might be a new word to you but it’s a combination of the words ‘tension’ and ‘integrity’.
 Although it’s a word usually used to describe structure in architecture, it does a good job in illustrating how the body maintains the wholeness, if you like, of its structure through the tension between the different elements contained within it.

 In the case of the body, this is the tension between the fascia (the web-like structure which covers everything inside our bodies) and our other internal structures like organs, muscles and bones, enabling them to stay in place.
 When a Bowen move is made, it gives the brain and the body a signal about that tension and lets it reset the tension where it’s needed.